septentrio-gnss/WebUi/README.md

 This section provides a detailed breakdown of every interface component, explaining the data sources and control mechanisms.

 ### 1. Dashboard View
-The Dashboard is the mission control center of SeptenUI.
+The Dashboard is the mission control center of WebUI.
 It aggregates real-time data parsed from the mosaic-g5's binary SBF stream (10Hz update rate).

 #### **A. Status Bar (Top)**
 Located at the top of the interface, this bar provides instant system health feedback: